Struck713/nonapus-adventures/README.md

 - A boss (or a couple of bosses)
 - A story (??)
 - An ending (??)

-### Things that need to be discussed
-- Music
+- music
-- Sound effects
+- sound effects
-- Art
+- art

 ### Ideas
 **Theme**: Ocean

 **Main character**: Nonapus

 **Enemies**:
 - Plants (standalone)
 - Piranhas (or other small fish)